entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/react.md

 ### Create the Bundle Project

-1. Initialize a new bundle project by scaffolding the default files and folders:
+1. Initialize a new bundle project with the default files and folders:
    ``` sh
    ent bundle init simple-bundle
    ```